pradeep3sep/interviewquestion/README System Design.md

    **JavaScript Execution**:
    - JavaScript is executed, often modifying the DOM or CSSOM (e.g., dynamically adding elements or styles).

----

 ### 3. **Rendering Tree Construction**:
    - The browser combines the DOM and CSSOM into a **Render Tree**.
    - Each node in the Render Tree corresponds to a visual element (e.g., text, images, divs) with calculated styles.

----

 ### 4. **Layout** (Reflow):
    - The browser computes the size and position of each element in the Render Tree based on styles, viewport size, and other factors.
    - Elements are laid out according to CSS properties like `display`, `position`, `float`, etc.

----

 ### 5. **Painting**:
    - The browser converts the Render Tree into actual pixels on the screen.
    - This involves drawing text, images, borders, shadows, etc.

----

 ### 6. **Compositing**:
    - If there are multiple layers (e.g., due to CSS effects like `transform` or `z-index`), the browser composites these layers into the final image.

----

-### Optimization Techniques:
-   - **Caching**: Browsers cache resources like images, CSS, and JavaScript to speed up subsequent loads.
-   - **Preloading/Prefetching**: Modern browsers optimize rendering by preloading resources or predicting user actions.
-   - **GPU Acceleration**: Some rendering tasks are offloaded to the GPU for smoother performance.

----

 This process is highly optimized and happens quickly to deliver a seamless browsing experience.
 However, complex layouts, large files, or inefficient JavaScript can slow down rendering.